Scholarship is also an honour

 The foundation awards scholarships to post-doctoral students and junior professors with the aim of strengthening the autonomy and creativity of the next generation of scientists.
 Every year, it also awards the "Bertha Benz Prize" to a young female engineer who has distinguished herself with an outstanding dissertation.

-Alex Plajer
+Prof. Dr. Alex Plajer